 Mykonos’ food scene is fabulous.
 There are many restaurants for all budgets, however, the best place for seafood is Hippie Fish, on Agios Beach: it serves the best calamari on the island.
 Those looking for meat should head to Uno Con Carne.

 Finally, Mykonos has a lot to offer in terms of accommodation.
 Semeli Hotel is a fantastic place – though not the most budget-friendly one.
-There also are a number of luxury villas for rent – they are expensive, but if traveling in a group and sharing expenses, they may be a great option!
+There also are several luxury villas for rent – they are expensive, but if traveling in a group and sharing expenses, they may be a great option!

 Contributed by Josie of Josie Wanders